Consider the importance of your presence as an instructor. Your presence can be achieved by doing the following:

-Ask open-ended questions not focused ones: case studies, open sharing, controversial issues.
+Ask open-ended questions as opposed to focused ones: case studies, open sharing, controversial issues.

 Invoke: course readings (require cited references), student personal experiences, and learning activities from that week.